a-kirsch/filesystem/docs/lab5.md

    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
    $   ls
    b.txt

+    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+    $   ls
+    a.img               b.img
+    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+    $   rn a.img b
+    File already exists in map.
+    File failed to add to system.
+    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+    $   rn b.img c
+    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+    $   ds c.img
+    X X
+     X
+    X X

+    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+    $   ls
+    a.img               c.img

 9. **tc**
    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command